influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withName(name)
 ```

-Name of the resource being referred to.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+"Name of the resource being referred to.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names"

 ## obj spec.vault.auth.kubernetes

-Kubernetes authenticates with Vault by passing the ServiceAccount token stored in the named Secret resource to the Vault server.
+"Kubernetes authenticates with Vault by passing the ServiceAccount token stored in the named Secret resource to the Vault server."

 ### fn spec.vault.auth.kubernetes.withMountPath